-Following the sad news of the 26-year-old woman and her 9-year-old son, who were found murdered in Louth, Lincolnshire, on the 31st May 2021, I was yet again left feeling very frustrated at the lack of clarity into what this murder was!
-It was domestic abuse related – a Domestic Homicide.
-I knew that even before the media said that it was the woman’s ex-partner.
-How did I know that?
+I am constantly left feeling very frustrated at the lack of clarity when I read about domestic homicides in the media.
+When I read such articles/stories, I know even before the media say it, that it was the woman’s ex-partner.
+How do I know that?
 Because I read articles like this every day.

 To those of us that work in the field of domestic abuse and violence, we can read between the lines of these articles and know that these are yet more women and children that have lost their lives to violent and abusive partners and ex partners.
 But it is not us that need to know!
 It is the general public – and the media generally do a poor job of cultivating an understanding of domestic abuse and violence among the public.